alanng10/class-lang/Docue/Article/Word/a.md

 Word "tool" has meaning that is be used.

+Word "certain" has meaning that is will happen.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.